Ramkrishna Nagar, Karimganj: Education

+The only institution for higher education is Ramkrishna Nagar College which opened in 1964.
+Now it offers courses in science and humanities.

 Ramakrishna Nagar has a number of government, as well as private schools, at both primary as well as secondary level.
 Schools in the area include Ramkrishna Vidyapith H.S School, Kadamtala High School, Girls High School, G.C Paul Memorial Academy, Dreamland High School, Ideal home English Medium High School, Saraswati Vidyamandir, Pranabananda Vidyamandir, Jawahar Navodaya Vidyalaya, etc.

 Recently Ramkrishna Nagar junior College was opened which is privately funded institute and the stream of commerce was introduced in 10+2 level in Ramkrishna Nagar for the first time.
 For degree courses there is one college which is Ramkrishna Nagar college which provides degree courses in science and humanities which is affiliated to Assam university which provides pass and honours courses in various stream.
-There is also one private college named G.C Paul College of Education situated 3-4 km away from main town which provides B.Ed., D.el.ed degree courses in Arts.
+There is also one private college named G.C Paul College of Education situated 3–4 km away from main town which provides B.Ed., D.el.ed degree courses in Arts.
 This institution along with G.C Paul Memorial Academy (school) was founded by former Ramkrishna Nagar College Principal, Mr. K.R Ranjan Paul.
 The Karimganj Medical College and Hospital was inaugurated on 1 March 2024 by CM Himanta Biswa Sarma in Ramkrishna Nagar, Kadamtala.